One vision, one team, countless possibilities

 - community involvement.

 On February 24, 2016, the YMCA of Greater Toronto was named as one of Canada’s Best Diversity Employers for 2016 for the fifth consecutive year!
 We were recognized as having exceptional workplace diversity and inclusiveness programs.

-On January 11, 2016, the YMCA of Greater Toronto was named as one of Canada’s Top Employers for Young People for 2016 for the sixth year!
+On January 10, 2017, the YMCA of Greater Toronto was named as one of Canada’s Top Employers for Young People for 2017 for the seventh year!
 We were recognized as having the nation’s best workplaces and programs for young people just starting their careers.